Contact Us

 Augsburg University ShareShop

-Made by and for students, the ShareShop offers free household goods, small kitchen appliances, sheet sets, and other items in an effort to help students save money, reduce consumption of material goods, and provide a space that fosters community and informal learning about sustainability practices.
+Made by and for students, the ShareShop is a sustainable enterprise that offers free household goods, small kitchen appliances, sheet sets, and other items in an effort to help students save money, reduce consumption of material goods, and provide a space that fosters community and informal learning about sustainability practices.
 The Pop-Up is a satellite site of the ShareShop and Campus Cupboard, where students can get free non-perishable food, school supplies, clothes and professional attire.

 Outside of the ShareShop you’ll find The Free Table, where students can donate and take items without needing to check them out.

 Starting in the Spring of 2022, Augsburg also began offering MoveOut!
-It enables students who are moving out of the dorms to donate any small appliances, furniture, fans, kitchenware, clothes and other items to the ShareShop.
+This sustainable initiative enables students who are moving out of the dorms to donate any small appliances, furniture, fans, kitchenware, clothes and other items to the ShareShop.

 Visit the ShareShop page for current information about location and hours.